dwightjack/marco.solazzi.me/src/content/blog/journey-through-switches.md

 ### Introduction to switches

 Before starting the journey, let's try to understand what a *switch* is, because the control itself is also pretty interesting from a User Experience point of view.

 It clearly is a [Skeuomorphism](https://www.interaction-design.org/literature/topics/skeuomorphism) of physical [toggle switches](https://en.wikipedia.org/wiki/Switch#Toggle_switch) and it was probably popularized by the [iOS interface](https://developer.apple.com/design/human-interface-guidelines/toggles).

 In many cases, the expected behavior for this control is to immediately have an effect on the system.
 For example, we expect a switch for airplane mode to immediately turn it on or off without having to press a save button.

 This is where the application of this UI pattern to the web changes: a switch can both have immediate effect or be part of a submittable form (thus behaving almost like a checkbox).
 Let's keep this in mind for later.

 ### Web switches

-When it comes to the web, there's extensive literature about accessible switches and toggle buttons (for example: [https://www.scottohara.me/note/2019/04/03/switch-script.html](https://www.scottohara.me/note/2019/04/03/switch-script.html), [https://inclusive-components.design/toggle-button/](https://inclusive-components.design/toggle-button/), [https://kittygiraudel.com/2021/04/05/an-accessible-toggle/](https://kittygiraudel.com/2021/04/05/an-accessible-toggle/#button-variant)) and even if their semantics are slightly different, the names are [used interchangeably in design systems](https://component.gallery/components/toggle/).
+When it comes to the web, there's extensive literature about accessible switches and toggle buttons (for example: [https://www.scottohara.me/note/2019/04/03/switch-script.html](https://www.scottohara.me/note/2019/04/03/switch-script.html), [https://inclusive-components.design/toggle-button/](https://inclusive-components.design/toggle-button/), [https://kittygiraudel.com/2021/04/05/an-accessible-toggle/](https://kittygiraudel.com/2021/04/05/an-accessible-toggle/#button-variant)).

+Even if their semantics are slightly different, the names are [used interchangeably in design systems](https://component.gallery/components/toggle/).

 There are two ongoing initiatives for native switch controls: [OpenUI toggle](https://open-ui.org/components/switch.explainer/) and [switch attribute](https://github.com/whatwg/html/pull/9546), the latter one being [already shipped in Safari 17.4](https://webkit.org/blog/15054/an-html-switch-control/).
-But for now, the closest patterns are:
+But for now, the most effective patterns are:

 ```html
 <!-- 1) HTML base is a checkbox -->